maksimillian1/Jupita-Agent-Web-Typescript/README.md

 }
 ```

-Call the dump API as a message from Agent by specifying the message and clientId below;
+Call the dump API as a message from Agent by specifying the message, `clientId` and `message type` below;

 ```
-agent.dump("Hello", 1, 1, false, {
+agent.dump("Hello", 3, 1, false, {
     onError: function(statusCode, response){
         console.log(statusCode)
         console.log(response)